Our team is committed to making a product that helps

 Deena Minwalla, Product

-Deena has over 17 years of experience specializing in interactive educational products for preK-12 grades.
-She has worked at a variety of edtech companies, including Leapfrog, Pearson, Education.com and AltSchool.
+Deena started her career as a teacher and has over 17 years of experience specializing in interactive educational products for preK-12 grades.
+She has worked with a variety of edtech companies, including Leapfrog, Pearson, Education.com, Nearpod, and AltSchool.
 She was Program Director of co.lab, an edtech accelerator that worked with startups leveraging the power of playful learning to build transformative technologies for preK-12 students and teachers.

 Deena donates her time and talent as the Communications Chair of New School of San Francisco, a Parent Leader of Innovate Public Schools, a local chapter board member of First Books, and an advisor to Ludibuk, a digital literacy product.